 Botanical Name: Cordyline fruticosa ‘Florida Red’

-‘Florida Red’ has strap-like, dark purple or red leaves that are variegated with red-pink hue.
+‘Florida Red’ has strap-like, dark purple or red leaves variegated with a red-pink hue.

 3. Candy Cane